x-cold/event-invoke/README.md

 import net from 'net';
 import pm2 from 'pm2';
 import {
-  Callee
+  Callee,
+  BaseCalleeChannel
-} from '../../../lib/index.js';
+} from 'event-invoke';
-import EventEmitter from 'events';

 const messageType = 'event-invoke';
 const messageTopic = 'some topic';

-class CalleeChannel extends EventEmitter {
+class CalleeChannel extends BaseCalleeChannel {
   constructor() {
     super();
-    this.connect();
+    this._onProcessMessage = this.onProcessMessage.bind(this);
+    process.on('message', this._onProcessMessage);
   }

   onProcessMessage(packet) {